MedicodiBiscotti/biscottiCFG/README.md

 Basically, type in `nightmare_1` in console to activate *Nightmare Mode*.
 It's a client-side scripting game mod that I wrote for fun.
 What it does is activate a loop that periodically throws a random modifier into the mix that you have to deal with.
 It's just for messing with yourself and making your own life more difficult for fun.
 You can activate the loop multiple times to make it throw annoying stuff at you more often.

-Note that it uses the `wait` command to do pretty much everything, so you might have to tweak the `wait` values to suit your own framerate, seeing as the amount in real-time that the command waits is  tied to your framerate.
+Note that it uses the `wait` command to do pretty much everything, so you might have to tweak the `wait` values to suit your own frame rate, seeing as the amount in real-time that the command waits is  tied to your frame rate.
 It is therefore unreliable to do exact timing, but luckily I have no need for exact timing, just know that most of the nuisances last about 10 seconds.
 Also note that `wait` has to be enabled on the server (`sv_allow_wait_command 1`) otherwise it'll probably crash your game, so please make sure that the server allows it.
 For reference, Valve servers allow `wait` but some community servers don't.
 I've used a *wait tester* to make sure that you only activate it when it's allowed, but still, take care.

 Type `nightmare_0` to deactivate all the nightmare loops.